habuild/hassio-addons/haos-sbfspot/README.md

 In HAOS (home assistant operating system) the /data/ path arrives at /mnt/data/supervisor/addons/data/{slug}_haos-sbfspot on the host.

 ### Upload logs
 Logs delete after 3 days now.
-Your would need SSH with Root host access to find them anyway.
+You would need SSH with Root host access to find them anyway.

 ### **Link to haos-sbfspot Documentation**
 Refer to the [Wiki](https://github.com/sbfspot/sbfspot/wiki) for documentation and FAQ.